 It's no secret that Colorado offers some of the finest skiing in the U.S. With the highest altitude lift terrain in the country, the state offers plentiful snowfall and spectacular views!
 (It also offers some of the most varied and challenging terrain.)
 There are plenty of blue-sky ski days and terrific conditions that make even us newbie ski frogs hoppy.
 (My wife, Flora, is our resident ski expert.
 She has stopped saying "hit the slopes," because she thinks I take it literally.
 I'm almost afraid to tell her it's not intentional.)
 Factor all that in with its central location and abundant airport options, and you've got one of the most popular ski destinations in the world!
-While we've written about the best and worst times to ski in 2017-2018 in general, this post addresses Colorado specifically.
+While we've written about the best and worst times to ski in general, this post addresses Colorado specifically.
 Use this month-by-month guide to help your family plan the best time to ski in Colorado.

 Our Month-by-Month Guide to the Best Time to Ski in Colorado

 While many of the ski resorts open in mid- to late November (some resorts, such as the Vail-owned Arapahoe Basin, even open in late October), there are typically only a handful of lifts open.
 Snowfall at this time is sporadic, and while most all of the resorts have snow-making capabilities, skiing is still fairly limited.
 Although sometimes early snowfall brings early openings!
 For the 2018-2019 season, Vail and Beaver Creek opened in mid-November, thanks to early snow.
 This is a nice time for an early winter getaway, especially a last-minute getaway, if you're OK with there perhaps not being very much snow.
 Prices are very good on both hotels and lift tickets.